crystian/ComfyUI-Crystools/README.md

 ![Show metadata](./docs/debugger-show-metadata.png)

 ><details>
->  <summary><i>Options</i></summary>
+>  <summary><i>Parameters</i></summary>
 >
+> - Options:
 >   - Active: Enable/disable the node
 >   - Parsed: Show the parsed JSON or plain text
 >     - What: Show the prompt or workflow (prompt are values to produce the image, and workflow is the entire workflow of ComfyUI)
 ></details>

 ### Node: Show any value to console/display